 The structure of the MFT record is very complex, and each record is 1024 bytes, so they can be easily parsed.
 The general structure of MFT is:

 dir /a $mft - This command yields the current size of the MFT on a Windows NT–based computer.
 The command should be typed on NTFS volume.

-The Master File Table can be damaged due to virus attack, resulting in missing/lost files and folders from NTFS partition.
-You might lose important files under such condition.
+Recover files from NTFS - The Master File Table can be damaged due to a virus attack, resulting in missing/lost files and folders from the NTFS partition.
+You might lose important files under such conditions.
 You need not worry about the loss, as the article provides an easy recovery option.